d-smith/notes/monitorama2019/day1.md

 [Approaching Overload](https://www.researchgate.net/publication/333091997_Approaching_Overload_Diagnosis_and_Response_to_Anomalies_in_Complex_and_Automated_Production_Software_Systems) marisa grayson approaching overload ohio state university

-monitoring/observability are inextritably coupled with other activies
+monitoring/observability are inextricably coupled with other activies

 Recommendation

-* build your own internal resources to do inciedent analysis, cadre, etc
+* build your own internal resources to do incident analysis, cadre, etc
 * ask better questions - how do you improve tools, what tricks to understand how opaque 3d party services work, are there other sources of into you can tap

 * select a few incidents for closer and deeper analysis - look for suprises, ambiguity, use disagreements about incidents as data
-* build or adjust tooling to capture data streams of incidents and their handling - chats, call transcripts, command people ran, hypothesis that didn;t pan out, etc
+* build or adjust tooling to capture data streams of incidents and their handling - chats, call transcripts, commands people ran, hypothesis that didn't pan out, etc
 * make company-wide postmortem sesions regular events (investments you didn't plan on making)

 Conclusions